Information Credibility

 Crime writer Edgar Lustgarten practiced as a barrister for about 10 years, beginning around 1930.
 His legal background informed his analysis of the Wallace case in “Verdict in Dispute” (1950).
 He later branched out into detective fiction writing.

-While his insights into evidence and legal proceedings add credibility, legal expertise does not guarantee historical or investigative accuracy.
+While his insights into evidence and legal proceedings add credibility to his ability to weigh up the strength of evidence and assess reasonable doubt, legal expertise does not guarantee historical or investigative accuracy, which is moreso the domain of law enforcement.

 Years of law enforcement experience: 0.